UsamaSaddique/Sentiment_Classification/README.md

 # Sentiment_Classification
-In this notebook, we are using "amazon_us_reviews/Mobile_electronics" .
+In this notebook, I'm using "amazon_us_reviews/Mobile_electronics" dataset.
 The dataset is from tensor flow_datasets library.
 For this task, I'm using distilbertfasttokenizer from transformers library.